thiyangt/ceylon/paper/paper.md

 # Summary

 The rapid evolution in the fields of computer science, data science and Artificial Intelligence has significantly transformed the utilization of data for decision making.
 Data visualisation plays a critical role in any work that involves data.
 Visualizing data on maps is frequently encountered in many fields.
 Visualizing data on maps not only transforms raw data into visually comprehensible representations but also convert complex spatial information into simple understandable form.
-The  ceylon R package is  designed to make  simple features data related to Sri Lanka administrative boundaries and rivers and streams accessible for a diverse range of R users.
+Locating data files necessary for map creation can be a challenging task.
+Establishing a centralized repository can alleviate the challenging task of finding shape files, providing  users to efficiently discover and access geographic data.
+The  ceylon R package is  designed to make  simple features data related to Sri Lanka's administrative boundaries and rivers and streams accessible for a diverse range of R [@r] users.
 With straightforward functionalities, this package allows users to quickly plot and explore administrative boundaries and rivers and streams in Sri Lanka.